 Gone are the days when sustainability was sacrificed in the name of luxury and style

 With consumers being more environmentally conscious than ever, luxury brands are no longer just producing one-off collections using ethically-sourced materials.
 They’ve also started taking a closer look at their waste – which includes discarded scrap materials – and givine them a new lease of life.
 Take for example Hermes’ Petit h, which upcycles stray pieces of leather to create objects like musical boxes, paperweights and trinkets.
 On the fashion front, Prada, Stella McCartney and Ermenegildo Zegna have been paving the runway for eco-friendly fashion, with numerous following suit.
 In fact, the Milanese brand once produced a collection made from trash.
-As we reexamine our wardrobe and reduce our carbon footprint, we’ve put together a list of our favourite brands that allow us to shop online with a clear conscience.
+As we reexamine our wardrobe and reduce our carbon footprint, we’ve put together a list of our favourite brands that allow us to shop with a clear conscience.

 Specialises in: Swimwear

 Why we love it: Amara – which Spanish translates to an eternal love of the sea in Spanish – stays true to its name by collaborating with The Healthy Seas Project.
 Its swimsuits are made of econyl, a type of nylon regenerated from recovered fishing nets, and other ocean and landfill waste.
 By keeping their designs minimalistic, customers get to mix and match styles, which in turns lessens overconsumption.
 At the same time, the brand prides itself on paying its artisans – most who are based in Tulum, Mexico – fair wages.
 While the brand is currently foucssing on swimwear, it’s also working towards being a lifestyle label in the future by offering a line-up of vintage homeware and self-care products.